lonnie-smith/gnomic/data/G/gopnik_how_to_raise_a_prodigy.md

 ---
-title: "\"How to Raise a Prodigy: Can Achievement be Engineered?\""
+title: "“How to Raise a Prodigy: Can Achievement be Engineered?”"
 publicationYear: 2018
 author: Gopnik, Adam
 date: 2/10/18